AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/config-scorm-preset.md

     - **Learners must progress through content in a sequential order**: Ensures learners move through the course in a fixed sequence and cannot skip ahead or jump between course components.
     - **Disable next button if learner fails the quiz**: Blocks the learner from moving to the next section/page until they pass the quiz.
     - **Learners must attempt every question to proceed**: Requires learners to attempt all questions before they can submit the quiz, preventing incomplete submissions.
-    - **Lock progress until complete**: Prevents the navigation through the course until all of the configured sub-conditions below it are satisfied by disabling the **Next** button in the course:
+    - **Lock progress until complete**: Prevents the navigation through the course until all of the configured sub-conditions below it are satisfied by disabling the **Next** button in the course.
       - **All interactive elements opened**: Requires the learner to open every interactive element on the page.
       - **All media watched**: Requires the learner to watch all video/audio media on the page.
       - **All knowledge checks attempted**: Requires the learner to attempt every knowledge-check question on the page.